Fleece Wear Guide

 With excellent stretch, low volume loft, and a smooth face for better layering and increased durability, these garments are designed for an active lifestyle.

 This fabric is specially knitted to provide a “sweater-like” exterior, while maintaining the warmth and versatility of our traditional mid-weight fleece.
 Weighing in at 255 grams per square meter, this fabric helps balance function and style.
-Clothing made with CLIMAPLUS Knit function well as an inner insulating layer during the day on the mountain, but never looks out of place when relaxing at the lodge late into the evening.
+Clothing made with CLIMAPLUS Knit functions well as an inner insulating layer during the day on the mountain, but never looks out of place when relaxing at the lodge late into the evening.

 Our go-to-classic fleece, CLIMAPLUS 100 weights 220 grams per square meter and easily satisfies the role of an inner layering piece or lightweight outerwear without breaking the bank.